Ahaiman/community-network/README.md

 The Goal
 -------------
-The goal in this project is to find a division that **maximizes the modularity**:
+The goal of this project is to find a division that **maximizes the modularity**:
 A division of the graph into groups such that the modularity Q, the sum of all group modularities, is close to maximal.